-You can point CLion to the script that initializes the environment for your project without the need to set the variables manually.
+Instead of setting the environment manually, you can point CLion to an environment file - a script that initializes the environment for your project.
 This is helpful, for example, when you need to initialize compiler variables, add custom ones, or modify the

 In the toolchain settings, click Add environment, then click From file:

 In the Environment file field, specify the path to the script:

 You will get notifications in case of script loading issues.
 CLion also checks the script loading time and terminates the execution if it takes too long.